 Norton Preserve, Fuller Forest, and Lafcadio’s Woods, York — You can go for a longish walk through the woods on these three connected preserves—two in York, the third in Kittery.
 They include marshes, vernal pools, and small ponds.
 In total, the York Land Trust says 1,300 acres have been protected in this area, a block of unfragmented habitat that is critical to the survival of many species.

 Hills to Sea — If you’re so inclined, you can walk 47 miles from Unity to Belfast.
-The highlights of this well-maintained trail are Hogback and Frye Mountains, about half way in between.
+The highlights of this well-maintained trail are Hogback and Frye Mountains, located about mid way.